causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 }
 ```

-Function: Indicates that the definition has certain characteristics, usually placed at the very beginning of the definition.
+Function: Indicates that a definition possesses certain characteristics, typically placed at the forefront of the definition.

 A [Modifier](ast_package_classes.md#class-modifier) node: `public func foo()` where `public` is the modifier.